 One Full Day Itinerary

-If you have a full day at Death Valley, visit the top can’t miss things from above and add Dante’s View, Mesquite Flats Sand Dunes (great for sunset), Harmony Borax Works.
+If you have a full day, visit the top can’t miss things at Death Valley from above half day itinerary and add Dante’s View, Mesquite Flats Sand Dunes (great for sunset) and Harmony Borax Works.

 More than One Day Itinerary